-In a planning meeting in 1967, King said:
+In a planning meeting in 1967, Dr. King said:

-This is a highly signiﬁcant event, ‘the beginning of a new co-operation, understanding, and a determination by poor people of all colors and backgrounds to assert and win their right to a decent life and respect for their culture and dignity.
+This is a highly signiﬁcant event, the beginning of a new co-operation, understanding, and a determination by poor people of all colors and backgrounds to assert and win their right to a decent life and respect for their culture and dignity.

 Many leaders of American Indian, Puerto Rican, Mexican American, and poor white communities pledged themselves to the Poor People’s Campaign.
 Read more of the history at Dr. King’s Vision: The Poor People’s Campaign of 1967-68.

 In 2018, Rev. Dr. William Barber II, Rev. Dr. Liz Theoharis, and the Repairers of the Breach launched a contemporary Poor People’s Campaign: A National Call for Moral Revival.
-Barber explained why in a May 14, 2018 conversation with Amy Goodman of Demcracy Now!
+Barber explained why in a May 14, 2018 conversation with Amy Goodman of Democracy Now!

 And what we are saying, it is time for a moral confrontation, a nonviolent moral confrontation, because whether you look at the morality of our Constitution, the establishment of justice, or you look at the morality of the Scriptures, that says, for instance, in Isaiah 10, “Woe unto those who legislate evil and rob the poor of their right and make women and children their prey.”

 Watch the full interview below.

-This post includes excerpts from the entry on “The Poor People’s Campaign” at the Stanford University Martin Luther King, Jr. Research and Education Institute.
+This post includes excerpts from the entry on The Poor People’s Campaign at the Stanford University Martin Luther King Jr. Research and Education Institute.